imjasonh/imjasonh/articles/llm-programming-language.md

 I don't know about you, but this still doesn't exactly scream to me "not human intelligible"!
 I've definitely seen code in many languages that's less intelligible than that.

+I think it's very interesting to realize that "LLM-optimized" doesn't have to mean "unintelligble".
+And the things that the things that make an LLM-optimized language useful -- fast, clear error messages, unambiguous scope, forgiving syntax -- also happen to make them easier for humans!

-I'm optimistic that Loom may have some good ideas in it.
+I'm optimistic that Loom may have some good ideas in it, and I'm excited to learn more.
 And to be clear, they aren't _my_ ideas.

-I'm going to have Claude hack on the bootstrap compiler and write more when that's done.
+For now, it's getting late, I'm going to have Claude hack on the bootstrap compiler and write more when that's done.

 -----